RScodes1/brandpower-app/README.md

 ### This is a Shopify embedded app built using:

--Node.js
+- Node.js
--Shopify App Bridge
+- Shopify App Bridge
-Theme App Extension
+- Theme App Extension
-Deployed backend on Render
+- Deployed backend on Render

 ### The app supports: